 Pillow Gift: An in-room amenity left in the evening while an event is underway, that the attendee will discover upon returning to the room.
 Can be gifts from sponsors, etc. Venues will usually charge a nominal amount per room to do this.

 Podium: Raised platform where a speaker stands when delivering his or her remarks.

 Pro Forma Invoice: An invoice provided by a supplier prior to the provision of the service.

 Pre-Registration: Booking before an event takes places.
 Allows attendees to register for an event before it actually takes place.
 Done through mail, phone, internet or fax.
 Often at a lower rate.

 Proposal: Produced in response to an enquiry, it would match all the clients requirements and detail costs, availability and venue specifications.
-Our team of venue finding specialists would turn an enquiry into a detailed proposal in 24 hours for UK enquires and 48 hours for overseas. (did we mention that this service is also free?!).
+Our team of venue finding specialists would turn an enquiry into a detailed proposal in 24 hours for UK enquiries and 48 hours for overseas. (did we mention that this service is also free?!).

 Per Room Rate: Cost given per room regardless of the amount of guests occupying it.